EtienneHenn/Autum-Leaf-Assesment/README.md

 2)  **Question 2**

     a )  Running question2.py through pytest results in a failure message.
-        Thus, I changed the value of inc() from 3 to 4 in order for the function to succeed and saved the file as answer2.
+        Thus, I changed the value of inc() from 3 to 4 for the function to succeed and saved the file as answer2.

     b )  *Images included as proof*